micolous/android-fourchords/README.md

 based on [android-midisuite][6]'s MidiKeyboard.

 This software requires Android Marshmallow (6.0) or later, and [MIDI support on the device][9].
-This is optional, so not all device manufacturers ship system images with it.
+This is optional per the [Android CDD][10], so not all device manufacturers ship system images with it.
 This program should work with any transport (USB host, USB gadget, BLE, and virtual).

 ## Usage